harshpandit2004/Goal-Decimator/README.md

 ## Features Added

-- Finalized UI/UX.
+- Finalized UI / UX.
 - Users can add unique individual goals with automatically generated random keys.
 - Scrollable list of goals implemented using FlatList.
+- Implemented component compartmentalization and create a hierarchical object model for better organization and reusability.

 ## Features to be Added

 - Implement a method to remove a goal when it is tapped or when a button on it is pressed.
-- Implement component compartmentalization and create a hierarchical object model for better organization and reusability.